cdransf/cd-11ty/src/posts/2018/move-slow-break-nothing.md

 ---
 date: '2018-01-31'
+title: 'Move slow and break nothing'
+description: "Reliability and stability are features.
+Focus on them."
 draft: false
-title: Move slow and break nothing
 tags: ['development']
 ---